JWSch4fer/interpreter/README.md

 ```

 ## Running Tests
-A comprehensive test suite is provided to validate the lexer, parser, evaluator, and AST implementation.
+A comprehensive test suite is provided to validate the lexer, parser, evaluator, Object, and AST implementation.

 ## Future Improvements
 - Unicode & UTF-8 Support: Currently, the lexer processes ASCII input.
 Consider switching from byte to rune for full UTF-8 support.

-- Extended Data Types: Add support for strings and additional data types.

 - Enhanced Error Messages: Improve debugging capabilities with more detailed error reporting.